codingtony/docker/jenkins/README.md

-# Artifactory 3.3.0
+# Jenkins (1.617)

-This Dockerfile creates an image to run a clean Jenkins Installation
+This Dockerfile creates an image to run a clean Jenkins installation based on Ubuntu.
+With following packages installed :
+   * Apache Maven 3.3.3
+   * unzip
+   * curl
+   * git
+   * mercurial
+   * rpm
+   * make
+   * graphviz

 Jenkins listen on port 8080 by default